There are a number of ways to travel to Colditz. It may sound complicated at first, but it's actually pretty easy to get there once you know how.

 Ryanair has some really cheap flights from London-Stansted airport to Leipzig-Halle airport outside of Leipzig, near the town of Schkeuditz.

 Train service into Colditz was eliminated a few years ago.
-You can get there by a combination of train and bus, or just the bus.
+You can get there by a combination of train and bus, or two buses (the direct bus seems to have disappeared again).
 The trip used to require taking a train to one of the smaller towns (Grossbothen, Grimma, Bad Lausick or Tanndorf), then a bus to Colditz.
-Now you can take a direct bus during the week, but still have to do the combo via Bad Lausick or Grossbothen on the weekends.
+Now on weekdays you can choose either the two-bus option or the train/bus combo, but on weekends you still have to do the train/bus combo via Bad Lausick or Grossbothen.
 Check the Deutschebahn schedule for the times.
+It sounds complicated, but it's not really; it's just that there are a lot of different ways to get to Colditz.

 Bus 690 leaves from the east side of the Leipzig Hauptbahnhof (called Hauptbahnhof Ostseite, Leipzig, on the DB website).
 When you walk out the doors of the train station in Leipzig (facing the city), go left and a short distance away you will see a bus stop (yellow circle on top of the pole).
 The Colditz bus leaves from there and they have the schedule attached to the pole.